hd-UQ/cd_dynamax/Goals.md

 5. Quantify uncertainties!
 -Run MCMC initialized at fitted_params, and see what chains look like!
--For each MCMC sample, perform the evaluation in (4)….then plot the resulting *distribution* of forecasts.
+-For each MCMC sample, perform the evaluation in (4), then plot the resulting *distribution* of forecasts.
 How well does this capture our uncertainty?

 6. Ensure all COVs are PSD
 -We should think about how to implement all of our filters to behave better!